AbyvargheseMandapathel/esportsdaily_updated/Readme.md

 - All decimal fields (like points) should be sent as strings in JSON.
 - For creating related objects, use the ID of the related object.
 - When adding scores or matches through the nested endpoints, you don't need to specify the parent object ID (tournament or match) as it's taken from the URL.
+- Live score updates (`is_live_update=true`) are temporary and will be replaced when final standings are submitted.
+- Final standings submission calculates the match results by comparing with previous standings, ensuring data accuracy.
 ```